NemoInc/coaching_devs_to_coach_devs/talks/talk_outline.md

 its not about the problem
 its not about completing

-we dont need another fucking owl website
+we dont need another owl website

 its about the core mindset